| UPDATED APRIL 23rd |

 I have called you by name, you are mine.

 2 When you pass through the waters, I will be with you;

 and through the rivers, they shall not overwhelm you;

 when you walk through fire you shall not be burned,

 3 For I am the LORD your God,

 4 Because you are precious in my sight,

 5 Do not fear, for I am with you;

-We gain our hope and strength through trusting that God is with us in Spirit, and with us through the diligent efforts of medical, scientific, and health professionals.
+We gain our hope and strength through trusting that God is with us in Spirit, and with us through the diligent efforts of medical authorities, scientific researchers, and health professionals.